 I have been designing and making jewelry for 15 years.
 Having an education in Cultural Anthropology and Art History and work experience documenting folk artists and cultural traditions in Mississippi and Louisiana, I knew it was fate that brought me an offer of an extensive apprenticeship with master jeweler Diannah Beauregard.
 Combining this invaluable experience with years of self-teaching, experimentation, and workshops, I have furthered my knowledge of working with silver and gold, and refined my craftsmanship.
 My studio is located in Asheville’s River Arts District.

 Christie Calaycay lives in Asheville, North Carolina.
-Her work is currently available in the River Arts District, Van Dyke Fine Art and Craft, the Asheville Art Museum, and The Jeweler's Workbench.
+Her work is currently available in the River Arts District, Wood Berry Gallery, and The Jeweler's Workbench.